Princeton-CDH/devenv/importing-data.md

 Some errors you may expect to hit in no particular order:

-* My script doesn't run or `python manage.py command_name` doesn't work.
+* **My script doesn't run or `python manage.py command_name` doesn't work.**
 This is likely caused by your directory structure being off (Django looks in a very rigidly set path for commands), or some similar problem.
 Remember that `management/commands` needs to be in the set of directories that are parallel with your `models.py`.

+* **I am getting errors about objects not existing or Python complaining about imports not working.** This probably results from the statement that imports your models.
+If your syntax is off, Python can't find the code that defines your model and import it into the command as it is run.
+Check to make sure that you are following the import syntax above and try to piece together where you might be off.
+Python, thankfully, follows the folder structure you've laid out.

-* Your has Python syntax errors.
-These may pose a challenge in troubleshooting but are the easiest to fix.
+* **Python reports syntax errors.** These may pose a challenge in troubleshooting but are often the easiest to fix.
 If you get complaints about indents, this is because python expects indentations to be multiples of four spaces (with no mixed-in tabs).
 If your syntax editor is Sublime or Atom, it may even do you the courtesy of marking which indent is off.
 The error message will also specify a line number where things went wrong.

-* Your CSV and model mapping are off--or data isn't parsing as the right type.
+* **Your CSV and model mapping are off--or data isn't parsing as the right type.**
 Make sure that you're mapping `row['column_name']` to the right property and that it doesn't have any unexpected charactes or cruft.
 If you're parsing year dates as integers (for example), Django needs to be able to make a clean conversion to the right data type, so '1968' would work, but 'Dec.
 1968' would make the script die.

-* You get complains about duplicates on unique fields.
-If you've marked any fields as unique, you may be flagged that you have a duplicate during the import.
+* **You get complaints about duplicates on unique fields.** If you've marked any fields as unique, you may be flagged that you have a duplicate during the import.
 The easiest way to fix it is probably to check your data and figure out why you have a duplicate in a field you thought was unique!

-* You have junk data from multiple import runs.
-Follow the instructions to `DROP` a database and restore from the clean backups that you made before experimenting with import scripts.
+* **You have junk data from multiple import runs.** Follow the instructions to `DROP` a database and restore from the clean backups that you made before experimenting with import scripts.
 This might be a good idea before running the final pass of your import scripts when you're happy with them in any case, just to